2026-03-29

 How much did that service really cost per transaction?
 That answer usually depends on shared infrastructure, commitment discounts, and workload volume.

-ADX lets you ingest, transform, and analyze large cost datasets with KQL.
+With Azure Data Factory (or another pipeline) ingesting and preparing the data, ADX lets you query and analyze large cost datasets with KQL.

-Combined with Azure Cost Management export, ADX becomes your cost brain.
+Combined with Azure Cost Management export and a reliable ingestion pipeline, ADX becomes the analytics core of your cost brain.

 A cost brain is not just storage.
 It is a system that continuously ingests cost data, enriches it with business context, and makes it queryable by engineers and finance.